Make Method Non-Static refactoring

 Do one of the following:

-Press Ctrl+Shift+R and then choose Make Method Non-Static
+Press Control+Shift+R and then choose Make Method Non-Static

 Right-click and choose Refactor | Make Method Non-Static in the context menu.